 The latest in our ‘Primary Care Perspectives’ series sees us ‘in conversation’ with PCI Project Managers and colleagues: discussing their experience of the strengthening and development of primary health workforce capacity since COVID-19.
 Are we seeing a long-term fundamental shift in how this will be done?
 Or will things be ‘back to normal’ in a year’s time?

 What do sewing machines, digital platforms and micro-savings groups have in common?
 They are all tools used by social enterprise to create community cohesion – and keep those communities healthier.
-Published in social enterprise magazine ‘Pioneers Post‘, Julia Beart, Angela Chaudhuri, Nigel Crisp and Patricia Odero explore the role of agile, responsive social enterprises in … Read more …
+Published first in social enterprise magazine ‘Pioneers Post’, Julia Beart, Angela Chaudhuri, Nigel Crisp and Patricia Odero explore the role of agile, responsive social enterprises in creating social good, and their contribution to the Covid-19 response around the globe.

 The latest in our blog series ‘Primary Care Perspectives’ looks at the unique, and critical, role of primary healthcare in ensuring continuity of NCD care during a global health emergency.
 It shares first-hand the challenges being faced by the health system in Mozambique, many of which are common to resource-poor settings globally.